Andrew1178/Imposition-Calculator/README.md

 Once you filled out your options you should have a printing design which looks something like this:

 ![Imposition Calculator printing design example](http://i.imgur.com/aqc73Cl.png)

+If you receive any unexpected errors, please let me know via GitHub.